Is an Unlimited PTO Policy Right for Your Business?

 When examining this type of practice, organizations must consider many factors, including but not limited to business operations, company culture, specific job duties, and/or customer needs.

-- Reduce situations where employees feel obliged to come to work when they're ill (presumably because they want to save time off for vacation), which may potentially affect the health of coworkers.
+- Reduce situations where employees feel obliged to come to work when they're ill.

-- Reduce administrative time and resources spent monitoring individual time-off accrual or assessing individual employee vacation time needs.
+- Reduce administrative time and resources spent monitoring individual time-off accrual or assessing individual employee time-off needs.

-According to the Fair Labor Standards Act (FLSA), in most cases, employers need not pay for time not worked, such as vacations, sick leave, or federal or other holidays.
+According to the Fair Labor Standards Act (FLSA), in most cases, employers need to not pay for time not worked, such as vacations, sick leave, or legal holidays.
 These benefits are generally matters of agreement between an employer and an employee (or the employee's representative).
-Although the FLSA does not mandate offering these types of benefits, many employers do provide paid time off as a recruitment and retention tool and as a means of enhancing work/life balance.
+Although the FLSA does not mandate offering these types of benefits (some states may mandate it), many employers provide paid time off as a recruitment and retention tool and as a means of enhancing work/life balance.

-There can be other disadvantages to consider when contemplating adding an unlimited PTO policy.
+There can be disadvantages and challenges to consider when contemplating adding an unlimited PTO benefit.
 These may include:

 - Assuming a culture of a flexible, results-based workplace can be difficult — change can be uncomfortable.

 - Not determining if unlimited PTO is feasible for the organization.
-Working environments where coverage is critical, such as call centers, manufacturing facilities, healthcare establishments, or retail stores may not be able to adopt this type of benefit easily.
+Working environments where coverage is critical, such as call centers, manufacturing facilities, healthcare establishments, or retail stores may not be able to adopt this type of benefit easily, if at all.

 - Possible employee discontent over the inability to accrue time to be paid out, where applicable by law.